Rsalamanca18/todoApp/README.md

 - You will also be able to use a pomodoro timer that will alert you when the timer is up with a message "Take a break!"
 - The app will have a digital clock.
 - The chrome extension Momentum will be major inspiration for this project.
+- This project will be linked to the portfolio